A Limp in the Woods (Day 6)

 Emotions run amok when toil is undertaken.
 The trail is only part of the test; anchoring the emotions can be just as challenging.
 Most the time backpacking is robotic, devoid of commotion or emotion--slow-motion locomotion.
 If a thru-hiker’s thoughts could be monitored on an EKG type of device, he or she would appear dead--impassively passing through.
 But there are moments when all hell breaks loose.

 Emotion-commotion is related to the trail’s many challenges, but the relationship is often conflicting and anything but direct.
-If, for example, the trail heads upward--and it does--the moods tend to head downward, at least until a peak is reached, at which point emotions also peak.
+If, for example, the trail heads upward--and it does--moods tend to head downward, at least until a peak is reached, at which point emotions peak.
 True colors, ever evolving.

 ~~~~~~~~~~

-Apropos the preceding monologue, the path began complacently enough before turning downright nefarious.
-Downright nefarious on the Appalachian Trail usually means up, but the nefariousness becomes that much more wicked when the up part is atop treacherous footing, as it was this morning.
+Apropos the preceding monologue, the path began agreeably enough before turning downright nefarious.
+Downright nefarious on the AT means downright upright, but the nefariousness is that much more wicked when the up part is upon treacherous footing, as it was this morning.
 The AT is completely insensitive to the needs of the pedestrian.
 It rarely sits on anything but treacherous footing.
 Footpath...yeah, right.

 Much of the time when we walk--which is much of the time--we aren’t even afforded any views.
 This isn’t only because the trail is smothered by trees.
 It’s because it’s so damn technical.
 The hiker is forced to keep her eyes aimed directly downward at all times.
 Take your attention off the ground, if even for a single stride, and it’ll spell trubble, spelled incorrectly or not.
 There is no walk-n-gawk.
 This is chaos walking.